lit/lit/packages/labs/eleventy-plugin-lit/README.md

 Shadow DOM to be created and attached directly from HTML, without the use of JavaScript.

-### Ponyfill
+### Polyfill

 As of February 2022, Chrome and Edge have native support for Declarative Shadow DOM, but Firefox and Safari don't yet.

-Therefore, unless you are developing for a very constrained environment, you must use the [Declarative Shadow DOM Ponyfill](https://github.com/webcomponents/template-shadowroot) to emulate this feature in browsers that don't yet support it.
+Therefore, unless you are developing for a very constrained environment, you must use the [Declarative Shadow DOM Polyfill](https://github.com/webcomponents/template-shadowroot) to emulate this feature in browsers that don't yet support it.

-Install the ponyfill from NPM:
+Install the polyfill from NPM:

 ```sh
 npm i @webcomponents/template-shadowroot
 ```

-For usage, see the [example bootup strategy](#example-bootup-strategy) which demonstrates a recommended method for efficiently loading the ponyfill alongside Lit hydration support.
+For usage, see the [example bootup strategy](#example-bootup-strategy) which demonstrates a recommended method for efficiently loading the polyfill alongside Lit hydration support.

-> ⏱️ The Declarative Shadow DOM ponyfill **must be applied after all
+> ⏱️ The Declarative Shadow DOM polyfill **must be applied after all
 > pre-rendered HTML has been parsed**, because it is a one-shot operation.
 You
-> can guarantee this timing by importing the ponyfill from a `type=module`
+> can guarantee this timing by importing the polyfill from a `type=module`
 > script, or by placing it at the end of your `<body>` tag.

-Note that even if you do not require hydration, you will still need to ponyfill Declarative Shadow DOM, otherwise your pre-rendered components will never be displayed in some browsers.
+Note that even if you do not require hydration, you will still need to polyfill Declarative Shadow DOM, otherwise your pre-rendered components will never be displayed in some browsers.